The best cheap embroidery machines

 Investing in an embroidery machine in a big decision.
 And, unfortunately, it’s a little bit of a chicken and egg conundrum.
 If you are new to machine embroidery, you probably are not sure if you will even use an embroidery machine.
 So… you don’t know if you should buy one until you actually buy it… ugh!
-Fortunately there are many ways to obtain an inexpensive embroidery machine and find out for yourself if this is a hobby or business that is fulfilling and/or fruitful.
+Fortunately there are many ways to obtain a cheap embroidery machine and find out for yourself if this is a hobby or business that is fulfilling and/or fruitful.

 If you are new to machine embroidery, it makes sense to smart small when buying your first embroidery machine.
 You want to actually see if you will use this thing before making a serious investment.
-Fortunately there are a few ways to get in started with machine embroidery as there are several ways to obtain an inexpensive embroidery machine.
+Fortunately there are a few ways to get in started with machine embroidery as there are several ways to obtain a cheap embroidery machine.

-Caveats when buying an inexpensive embroidery machine (NEW)
+Caveats when buying a cheap embroidery machine (NEW)

 You CAN buy an embroidery machine for under $500.
 Keep in mind, though, that this will typically mean you are buying your machine from a retailer like Amazon, Overstock or JoAnns which will not provide you with the type of support that a more boutique embroidery machine dealer would.

-In addition, an inexpensive embroidery machine has some limitations, the biggest of which is the maximum hoop size.
-Most of the inexpensive machines have a maximum hoop size of about 4″ x 4″ which is way too small for embroidering something most of us embroidery nerds do all the time: stitching out names and monograms on beach towels.
+In addition, a cheap embroidery machine has some limitations, the biggest of which is the maximum hoop size.
+Most of the cheap machines have a maximum hoop size of about 4″ x 4″ which is way too small for embroidering something most of us embroidery nerds do all the time: stitching out names and monograms on beach towels.
 In some cases, you can buy a repositioning hoop for larger designs but that is an added hassle and expense.

 Popular cheap embroidery machines

 - The SE600 embroidery machine from Brother at $309.99 has been called the gateway drug to machine embroidery.
 It’s actually an embroidery + a sewing machine all in one!
 It’s very easy to use and you can load designs on it via a USB stick as opposed to older models which required you to connect the machine to a computer.
 The downside is that the hoop size is limited to 4″ x 4″.
 Learn more about the SE600.